Instructions for configuring district email on mobile devices can be located here: http://www.scott.kyschools.us/Content/emailphones

 Rather than offering a lengthy report, this highlights the significant achievements made in IT strategic planning, leadership and management.
 Our technology team goal is to make continuous leaps forward in the information technology environment available to students and faculty at Scott County Public Schools.

 The following are only a few of the achievements made possible by an extremely dedicated technology team that are working toward a common vision of “creating a collaborative culture to ensure student learning”.

-· Main Data Technology Center: Installations and maintenance of a Centralized Data Center that connects to each school via point-to-point fiber; threading to 67 District wiring rooms located throughout our school facilities.
+· Main Data Technology Center: Installations, upgrades and maintenance of a Centralized Network Operations Center that connects to each school via point-to-point fiber; threading to 56 District wiring rooms located throughout our school facilities.
 These data rooms contain the necessary equipment to connect our educational technology devices.

-· Computer, Tablet and Projector Devices: Support of 2853 computers, 416 Projectors, 637+ tablet/handheld district devices utilized by students, staff and administration.
-Please note that our district has over 1120 personally owned devices connected.
+· Computer, Tablet and Projector Devices: Support of 4579 instructional devices and 462 Projectors utilized by students, staff and administration.
+Please note that our district has over 4000 personally owned devices connected.

 · District File and Application Servers with Storage Area Network (SAN): 35 District Network Servers that provide access to files, printers, instructional applications and thin-client technology.